This post may contain affiliate links. Click here to learn more.

 Now that we know the location, the dress code, and the time now we get dressed.
 As a wardrobe stylist I work very hard to make sure all of my clients understand their personal style so that when I shop with them or for them that they can see themselves in the clothing I chose.
 Style by Malia’s philosophy on personal style is very simple “Style for your body, budget, and lifestyle” I make sure I follow that whenever I am choosing outfits for clients.
 I like to mix materials and styles to get to the best looks.
 For NYE I breakdown the looks into dress code categories first, and then into personal style options.

 I love a ball gown and if I could figure out how to wear them all the time I would.
+I found some beautiful plus size evening dresses on sale, so if you’re looking for a formal evening dress, there are loads to choose from.
 When picking a formal look keep in mind your personal style are you traditional and classic or edgy and glam this will help you in choosing your look

 This is where my event wardrobe lives most days and I think it is the best place to have fun with a look it is also the hardest place to be underdressed.